How to Make a DIY Cricut Candy Conversation Heart Keychain

 STEP 1 – Download Free SVG

-Download the free SVG cutting file for the candy conversation heart keychain shapes from my free Resource Library.
-There’s a quick form to fill out to get the password at the bottom of this post.
+Download the free SVG cut files for the candy conversation heart keychain shapes from my free Resource Library.

 Save the zipped folder that downloads to your computer.
 You’ll need to locate your zipped file after you save it so remember where you are downloading it to!
 You’ll have to unzip or extract the files FIRST before you can upload the cutting file to Cricut Design Space.
 Make a note of the file location after you unzip it so you can find it in the next step.